Psychosocial hazard mitigation

 Examples of how career development may be a psychosocial hazard include:

-• career stagnation and uncertainty, under-promotion or over-promotion, lack of opportunity for learning and skill development
+• Lack of opportunity for learning and skill development

 In organizations where there are few or no opportunities for advancement, it’s still possible to support the growth and development of employees.
 This can help keep them engaged and motivated.
-Use Putting growth and development on the agenda to facilitate a team discussion about the types of opportunities your employees would appreciate.
-This can include personal development, communication techniques, the opportunity to host social or community events, team building activities or the opportunity to shadow other staff or leaders.
+Use Putting growth and development on the agenda to have a team discussion about opportunities your employees would value.
+This can include personal development, communication techniques, team building activities or the opportunity to shadow other staff or leaders.

 Civility and respect